gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 Before running the wizard, ensure you have completed steps 1, 2 and 3 and that you have the following values ready at hand:

 - Personal Access Token for YOUR GitHub user.
 This token is used to create the Pull Request for the Reference Architecture form.
-    - If you do not have one, generate a new Personal Access Token with `repo` level permissions.
+    - If you do not have one, generate a new PAT with `repo` level permissions.
-- GitHub Machine User Personal Access Token (required in all cases)
+- GitHub Machine User PAT (required in all cases)
-- VCS Machine User Personal Access Token (only required if your ultimate infrastructure-live destination is NOT GitHub)
+- VCS Machine User PAT (only required if your ultimate infrastructure-live destination is NOT GitHub)
 - The HTTPS URL to your VCS `infrastructure-live` repo (e.g., `https://github.com/gruntwork-io/infrastructure-live.git`)
 - The SSH URL to your same VCS `infrastructure-live` repo (e.g., `git@github.com:gruntwork-io/infrastructure-live.git`)